Officer Detail: Justin A. Ayala

 Department Buffalo Police Department

-Officers Justin Ayala , Daniel Carlson , Patrick Kinsella , Matthew Serafini , Stephen R. Lesniak , Eric M. Hofschneider
+Officers Justin A. Ayala , Daniel Carlson , Patrick Kinsella , Matthew Serafini , Stephen R. Lesniak , Eric M. Hofschneider

 Description

-his friend’s home on Newfield Street, Andy Ocasio was filming an arrest taking place at that location.
+On October 31st, 2021, at approximately 12:42 a.m., in front of his friend’s home on Newfield Street, Andy Ocasio was filming an arrest taking place at that location.

 Buffalo police officers Justin A Ayala, Daniel Carlson, Patrick Kinsella, Matthew Serafini, and Stephen Lesniak arrived on the scene and exited their police vehicle, grabbed Ocasio, and shoved him to the ground.